Activities & Days Out / 26 April, 2022 / Ellie Thompson

 The Dog and Pheasant is a roadside inn very popular with local families and visitors from further afield.
 The inside of the pub is very cosy, but it’s large back garden and front terrace are ideal for a delicious meal for all the family outdoors.

 A traditional English pub with a heated barn, large patio, garden and kids’ playground… need I say more?!
-This place is perfect for a long lunch with the kids – it’s completely geared towards keeping the little ones entertained.
+A great child friendly Surrey pub, this place is perfect for a long lunch with the kids – it’s completely geared towards keeping the little ones entertained.

 Botley Hill Farmhouse is a beautifully picturesque pub based on the Titsey Estate in the Surrey Hills.
 It was voted one of the best pubs in last year’s Surrey Life awards – high praise indeed.
-They’re passionate about providing locally sourced food and drink, and they’ve even established their own micro brewery!
-They’re very friendly, and welcome children of all ages.
+They’re passionate about providing locally sourced food and drink, and they’ve even established their own microbrewery!
+A child friendly pub, they happily welcome children of all ages.

 The Three Horseshoes is a traditional, old fashioned pub in the heart of Cranleigh – England’s biggest village.
 Specialising in good old pub grub, they’ve got a fantastic pub garden perfect for families.